- Our staff will be wearing face coverings for the protection of each other and our clients.

 - We've increased our cleaning procedures and are regularly disinfecting high contact surfaces throughout the day and are utilizing professional janitorial service throughout the week.

 Coronavirus (COVID-19) Related Scams and How to Avoid them:

-Cyber criminals are actively exploiting the Coronavirus (COVID-19) outbreak to steal personal and financial information at a time when people are frightened and most vulnerable.
+Criminals are actively exploiting the Coronavirus (COVID-19) outbreak to steal personal and financial information at a time when people are frightened and most vulnerable.
 Many of these instances are just new versions of common phishing and malware scams, in which are emails are sent with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information, donating to fraudulent charities or causes, or deploying malicious software.
 Cyber criminals are using phone calls and texts to try to trick unsuspecting recipients.

 What should you be on the lookout for?

-Be extra vigilant when receiving emails, phone calls and texts offering vaccines or treatments, medical testing or alerts about critical supply shortages.
+Be extra vigilant when receiving emails, phone calls and texts offering vaccines or treatments, stimulus payments, medical testing or alerts about critical supply shortages.
 Fraudsters are also spoofing the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC) or other similar medical, charitable and government organizations.
 These messages can be highly convincing, and contain company logos, website and email formats of legitimate organizations.